blakeembrey/iterative/README.md

 ## Usage

+🚨 The packages comes in two flavors, `Iterator` and `AsyncIterator`.
+Import from `iterative/dist/async` for async iterators. 🚨

 ### `range(start = 0, stop = Infinity, step = 1): Iterable<number>`

 This is a versatile function to create lists containing arithmetic progressions.